All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 I drove through this beautiful state for the first time when I drove to Canada with family friends back in 1997.
 I remember thinking this is a place I want to come back to soon.
-I drove through it again driving to Seattle, WA,once again on my way to Canada (which didn’t happen as I forgot my all important passport).
-I love what little of Idaho I did see and it’s my top place I’d move to as it reminds me of Colorado but more green and moody.
+Which I did and loved it!

 Jennifer Kaye xoxo